translate/amagama/README.txt

 TODO
 ----

+* simple web interface
-* use stemming for source languages
+* custom index config for source languages not supported by default postgres install
-* seperate per source language tables
 * keep track of file's mtime to avoid expensive reparses
 * use memcached to cache results
 * use more permemnant caching of levenshtein distances?
 * use postgres built in levenshtein functions?
-* simple web interface
 * integrate with Pootle
 * document API